Nizam al-Mulk: Reign of Malik Shah I

 In 1081/1082, Ibn Bahmanyar, one of the many enemies of Nizam, tried to poison him, but failed and was blinded by Nizam.
 After the blinding of Ibn Bahmanyar, the enemies of Nizam made false stories about him and his son.
 This greatly angered Nizam's son Jamal al-Mulk, who tore out the tongue of Ja'farak, one of the perpetrators of the false stories.
 Malik Shah had no power to intervene in the event, but instead had Jamal poisoned.

 In 1091, a group of Qarmatians sacked Basra, while the Isma'ilis under the leadership of Hassan-i Sabbah seized the fortress of Alamut.
 Moreover, the succession to the sultanate was complicated by the death of two of Malik-Shah's eldest sons: Dawud (died 1082) and Ahmad (died 1088), whom both were sons of the Kara-Khanid Princess Terken Khatun.
-She also had a son named Mahmud (born 1087) whom she wanted to succeed his father, while Nizam and most of the Seljuk army was in favor of Barkiyaruq, the oldest of all Malik-Shah's living sons and born to a Seljuk princess.
+She also had a son named Mahmud (born 1087) whom she wanted to succeed his father, while Nizam and most of the Seljuk army was in favor of Berkyaruq, the oldest of all Malik-Shah's living sons and born to a Seljuk princess.
 Terken Khatun then allied with Taj al-Mulk Abu'l Ghana'im to try to remove Nizam from his post.
 Taj even accused Nizam of corruption before the sultan.
 Malik Shah I, however, did not dare to dismiss Nizam.
 Nizam later besieged Alamut, but was forced to withdraw.

 In 1092, Nizam, just before his death, knowing that his enemies were planning plots against him, made a famous speech at the court:

 Works

 Aside from his extraordinary influence as vizier with full authority, he is also well known for systematically founding a number of schools of higher education in several cities like Baghdad, Isfahan, Amol, Nishapur, Mosul, Basra, and Herat, the famous Nizamiyyah schools, which were named after him.
-In many aspects, these schools turned out to be the predecessors and models of universities that were established in Europe.

 Nizam al-Mulk is also widely known for his voluminous treatise on kingship titled Siyasatnama (Book of Government) which was written after Malik Shah had requested that his ministers produce books on government, administration and the troubles facing the nation.
 However, the treatise made by Nizam was the only one to receive approval and was consequently accepted as forming "the law of the constitution of the nation".
 The treatise uses historical examples to discuss justice, effective rule, and the role of government in Islamic society, and has been compared to Machiavelli's The Prince.
 The work also discusses various aspects of state surveillance and spying, advising rulers to establish an extensive espionage network.

-He also wrote a book titled Dastur al-Wuzarā, written for his son Abulfath Fakhr al-Malik, which is not dissimilar to the famous book of Qabus nama.
+He also wrote a book titled Dastur al-Wuzarā, written for his son, Abu'l-Fath Fakhr al-Malik, which is not dissimilar to the famous book of Qabus nama.